jamespo/cron2db/README.md

 # cron2db

-Store cron results in a database.
+Store cron results in a database using a wrapper.
+Can also be used with systemd timer units (as these don't mail errors).

-This is a pair of scripts:
+cron2db comprises of a pair of scripts:

 * __cron2db__ - a bash script runs the command with arguments and passes the return code, stdout, stderr, start & end time to c2db